Construction of minimal integrity basis for anisotropic hyperelasticity via structural tensors: Introduction

 \subsection{Invariants for anisotropic materials}

 \citet{smith_1958} initially computed invariants for the 32 point groups of the seven crystal systems leading to 11 out of 14 common anisotropies in hyperelasticity, which are presented in a so-called coordinate-dependent form.
-Shortly thereafter, \citet{smith_further_1962} revisited these results and demonstrated that the invariants originally formulated by \citet{smith_1958} form polynomially complete and irreducible sets or irreducible integrity bases.
+Shortly thereafter, \citet{smith_further_1962} revisited these results and demonstrated that the invariants originally formulated by \citet{smith_1958} form minimal integrity bases~(Def.~\ref{def:integrity_basis}).
 In subsequent works, this methodology was extended to include invariants for 1st and 2nd order tensors~\citep{smith_1963,smith_integrity_1964}, enabling the formulation of constitutive models for coupled field problems such as magneto-mechanics~\citep{eringenelectrodynamics, kiralEringen}.
-Although the invariants in \citet{smith_1963} were also classified as polynomially irreducible, \citet{TAURINES2022167885} showed that one invariant associated with the cubic group $\Group{O}$ does not satisfy the criterion of polynomial irreducibility.
+Although the invariants in \citet{smith_1963} were also classified as elements of minimal integrity bases, \citet{TAURINES2022167885} showed that the integrity basis associated with the cubic group $\Group{O}$ does not satisfy the criterion of minimality.
+Furthermore, \citet{smith_transversely_1982} also provided integrity bases for an arbitrary number of 1st order as well as symmetric and antisymmetric 2nd order tensors for all five groups related to the two cylindrical non-crystal systems (also denoted as transversely isotropic).